greenore/deep-learning-project/setup/README.md

 #### Step 2: Choose an Instance Type
 ![screen 2](/setup/img/step2.png "Screenshot 2")

 - Select the free tier t2.micro instance.
-This can be changed later on when more capacity is needed.
+You're free to select a different one.
+This can also be changed later on when more capacity is needed.

 #### Step 3: Configure Instance Details
 ![screen 3](/setup/img/step3.png "Screenshot 3")